louisna/draft-navarre-quic-flexicast/draft-navarre-quic-multicast.md

 proposed could also be applied to other forms of IP Multicast.

-Although IP Multicast is not a new solution, it is not as widely used by applications as transport protocols like TCP {{RFC9293}} or QUIC {{QUIC-TRANSPORT}}.
+Although IP Multicast is not a new solution, it is not as widely used by applications as transport protocols like TCP {{RFC9293}} or QUIC {{QUIC-TRANSPORT}} do not provide multicast transport support.
 Current IP Multicast applications include IP TV distribution in ISP networks and trading services for financial institutions.
 Many reasons explain the difficulty of deploying IP Multicast {{DIOT}}.
 From the application's viewpoint, a key challenge with IP Multicast is that even if there is a unicast path between two hosts, there is no guarantee that it will be possible to create and maintain a multicast tree between these two hosts to efficiently exchange data using IP multicast.
+Applications must implement multiple protocols in case a recipient does not support multicast?
 For this reason, many applications that send the same information to a large set of receivers like streaming services or software updates, still rely on TCP or QUIC.
 This is inefficient from the network viewpoint as the network carries the same information multiple